A guest post from Justine Harrington of SPI Study Abroad outlining the reasons that a study abroad experience is important for teenagers.

 I am delighted to welcome Justine Harrington, Admissions Director at SPI Study Abroad, to share a post on why travel and the opportunity to study abroad are important for teenagers.

-Many of you know that my daughter, Katie, completed a summer abroad program in Scotland as well as service trips to Ecuador and Costa Rica while she was in high school.
+Many of you know that my older daughter completed a summer abroad program in Scotland as well as service trips to Ecuador and Costa Rica while she was in high school.
 Her experiences have convinced me that traveling is an essential part of a teen’s education that should be undertaken whenever possible.
 SPI Study Abroad was founded in 1996 and offers language immersion, global leadership and community service summer programs exclusively for high school students.

 As hard as it can be to accept, the truth is that your teenager today isn’t the same infant you held in your arms eighteen years ago.
 Though it may seem like just yesterday that you changed diapers and watched your child ride a bicycle for the first time – somehow, your son or daughter now asks for the car keys, fills out college applications, and holds down a job.